wintercms/meta/l6-upgrade-notes.md

 },
 ```

 You then need to replace the contents of your project's `tests/` directory with the [`tests/` directory from the repository](https://github.com/octobercms/october/tree/wip/laravel-6/tests).

-Additionally, you will need to update any of your unit tests that have `setUp()` or `tearDown()` methods to also include a `: void` return type hint as the version of PHPUnit used now includes those type hints in the base classes.
+## Plugin Unit Tests

+If your plugin contains unit tests, and was previously using the `PluginTestCase` class, you will need to make some adjustments to your unit tests in order to function with the Laravel 6 upgrade.

+- If you use `use PluginTestCase` to bring in the `PluginTestCase` class into your unit test class, please change this to `use October\Core\Tests\PluginTestCase`.
+- If you instead just simply extend the `PluginTestCase` class with your unit test class, you will need to instead extend `\October\Core\Tests\PluginTestCase` instead.
+- All `setUp` and `tearDown` methods in your unit test classes must now have the return type `void` specified to match PHPUnit 8's requirements.
+  - Change all `public function setUp()` methods to `public function setUp(): void`.
+  - Change all `public function tearDown()` methods to `public function tearDown(): void`.
+- The `syntaxCheck` attribute for the `<phpunit>` tag in your `phpunit.xml` file is now deprecated.
+This should be removed from your `phpunit.xml` file.

+In addition to the changes above, note the following deprecations in PHPUnit 8 - these will be thrown as warnings in your unit tests.

+- The `@expectedException` group of docblock annotations are now deprecated.
+Instead, you should call the following methods inside your unit test method, depending on the annotation:
+  - @expectedException: `$this->expectException(ClassName::class)`
+  - @expectedExceptionCode: `$this->expectExceptionCode(int)`
+  - @expectedExceptionMessage: `$this->expectExceptionMessage(string)`
+- The `assertInternalType()` method is no longer available.
+Instead, you should use the `arrayIs[Type]()` methods, where `Type` is the PHP variable type with a capital letter.
+For example, instead of `assertInternalType('string', ...)`, you should use `assertIsString`, or `assertInternalType('array', ...)` should be `assertIsArray`.
+- The `assertContains()` method no longer tests whether strings are inside strings - it now will only detect if an item is contained in an array.
+If you are using `assertContains()` in this fashion, you should instead use `assertStringContainsString()`.

+For more information on deprecations, see the [PHPUnit 8 release notes](https://github.com/sebastianbergmann/phpunit/blob/8.0.0/ChangeLog-8.0.md#800---2019-02-01).
+Note that although the `assertArraySubset()` method was deprecated, we are still maintaining the method through requiring the `dms/phpunit-arraysubset-asserts` library, so you may continue to use that assertion.

 ## Further reading